atakanyenel/atakanyenel_Yenel_Atakan_Step1/README.md

 1.1) [DONE] Each user can schedule any number of events

-1.1.1) seeevent cannot retrive every events

 1.2) [DONE] Organizer input with GUI

-1.3) Invitation to all other users
+1.3) [50%] Invitation to all other existing users

-1.3.1) Implementation: When server recieves event, sent message to all other clients
+1.3.1) [DONE]When server receives event, sent message to all other clients

-1.3.1.1) Question: how to make sure every user but the organizer will get the invitation message?
+1.3.2) When server receives events, add all other existing users into not reply list

-1.4) [75%] Select "Attending" or "Not Attending" with GUI
+1.4) Select "Attending" or "Not Attending" with GUI

-1.4.1) Server react to response
+1.4.1) [DONE] Server react to response

-1.4.1.1) Implemented but have not been tested yet

-1.5) [Maybe Done] Able to modify answer between yes and no only
+1.5) Able to modify answer between yes and no only

-1.5.1) Implemented but have not been tested yet

 1.6) Notification on organizer when list of attendance changes in GUI

-1.6.1) triggered wheneven setGoing/setNotGoing/setNotReply is triggered
+1.6.1) triggered wheneven setGoing/setNotGoing is triggered

-1.6.2) also need function to remove user in all event(s).cs

 1.7) [DONE] Send event information only upon request